yoshiokaCB/redmica_s3/README.md

 * Public and private files can use HTTPS urls using the secure option
 * Files can use private signed urls using the private option
 * Private file urls can expire a set time after the links were generated using the expires option
-* If you're using a Amazon S3 clone, then you can do the download relay by using the proxy option.

 ## Options Detail
 * access_key_id: string key (required)